hmcts/rpx-xui-terms-and-conditions/README.md

 which in turn uses `propertiesVolume.addTo()`

-# How Application Configuration Works
+# How Application Configuration (Node Config) Works

-The application configuration 'flow' is as per reform standard.
-Yes there are a lot of overrides happening which increases the complexity of knowing what configuration variables are being used.
-I've tried to remove as much complexity as I could without breaking to current bulid.
-[16.01.2020]

-1. The application looks at the environmental variable `NODE_CONFIG_ENV` on all environments. ie. `NODE_CONFIG_ENV=preview`

-2. The application will then hit /config/ folder and use the relevant *.yaml file. ie. preview.yaml.
+The application picks up the configuration from the /config .json files.

-3. The references within *.yaml ie. preview.yaml are overridden by the /charts/xui-terms-and-conditions/values.yaml file ie.
+The references within *.json ie. production.json are set by the /charts/xui-terms-and-conditions/values.yaml file ie.
-POSTGRES_SERVER_PORT is overridden by POSTGRES_SERVER_PORT within values.yaml. <br><br>HOWEVER if there is a
+POSTGRES_SERVER_PORT is set by POSTGRES_SERVER_PORT within values.yaml. <br><br>HOWEVER if there is a
-values.*.template.yaml file it will override the values within the values.yaml file.
+values.*.template.yaml file it will override the values within the values.yaml file, BUT this only happens on the JENKINS pipelines, where values.*.template.yaml are available to the build pipeline.

+AKS uses a .json file in /config and the values.yaml from within charts/xui-terms-and-conditions ONLY.

+AKS does not use values.aat.template.yaml and values.previews.template.yaml

+DO NOT create a new .json file within /config as this increases the complexity of configuration.

+Node config selects the file within /config based on `NODE_ENV` which is always production on all environments, due to Reform standards, this should not change on different environments, it should always be `NODE_ENV=production`

+Note that I'm currently leveraging `NODE_CONFIG_ENV` which passes in the environment as we have a database password on the preview environment that cannot be stored within any of our configuration files, as this is an open repo, and the same password is being used on AAT.

+In other projects we will not need to leverage `NODE_CONFIG_ENV`.

 Note about secrets ie.